David North (character): Agent Zero

-Taken to Weapon X near death, Malcolm Colcord again offered him the chance to join, as he could still be saved.
-This time, he reluctantly agreed, rationalizing it by saying he couldn't "fight the good fight" as a corpse.
-He was healed and then upgraded with the explicit intent of assassinating Wolverine.
-He has no scent, makes no sound thanks to a vibranium suit, possesses an enhanced healing factor, and a corrosive was added to his concussive blasts that hinder a foe's healing factor.
-In addition, he was equipped with a wide array of weapons, from wrist-mounted plasma blasters to an adamantium-coated knife.
-The world believed North was dead, and he sought to keep it that way.
-He dyed his brown hair black and adopted the new alias Agent Zero.
-After sending him on a few simple missions, Colcord tried to break his will by sending him to kill Wolverine, a mission he purposely botched.
+Taken to Weapon X near death, North joins Weapon X at the insistence of Malcolm Colcord.
+He is healed and then upgraded with the explicit intent of assassinating Wolverine, taking the new codename Agent Zero.
+As Zero, North has no scent, makes no sound thanks to a vibranium suit, possesses an enhanced healing factor, and wields a corrosive that hinders a foe's healing factor.
+After sending Maverick on a few simple missions, Colcord tries to break his will by sending him to kill Wolverine, which he purposely botches.